wendyvosu/number-guessing-game/README.md

 -There is no installation necessary to play the game.
 The user may access the game through the "Link to Hosted Site".

 Technical Details:
+-The script of the game uses four separate functions: checking the user's guess, checking the computer's guess, ending the game, and resetting the game.

 Technical Challenges:

 Future Improvements:
 -Modify the script so that the user is restricted from guessing numbers which fall out of the possible range of the number.
--Modify the script so that genie (the computer) is unable to make the same guess multiple times by using an array.
+-Modify the script so that the computer is unable to make the same guess multiple times by using an array.
 -Additional styling adjustments.